srivasd/openvidu-insecure-react/README.md

 ## Understanding the code

-This is an Angular project generated with angular-cli, and therefore you will see lots of configuration files and other stuff that doesn't really matter to us.
-We will focus on the following files under `src/app/` folder:
+This is a React project generated with create-react-app, and therefore you will see lots of configuration files and other stuff that doesn't really matter to us.
+We will focus on the following files under `src/` folder:

 - `App.js`: AppComponent, main component of the app.
 It contains the functionalities for joining a video-call and for handling the video-calls themselves.
 - `App.css`: CSS for AppComponent.